status-im/status-go/_docs/app-metrics.md

 # Status usage data
-Starting release 1.14, the Status mobile app asks to share anonymous end-to-end encrypted data about how you use Status.
-Data is only ever shared if you opt in to doing so, you can review all data before it is sent and it is shared anonymously over Waku, just like a 1:1 message.
+Starting release 1.14, the Status mobile app asks to share privacy-preserving, end-to-end encrypted data about how you use Status.
+Data is only ever shared if you opt in to doing so, you can review all data before it is sent and it is shared over Status' peer-to-peer network (Waku), just like a 1:1 message.

 Sharing data is strictly opt-in, and can be changed at any times in Settings in the app.